Court Lighting at QPTC

 Queens Park Tennis Club has submitted planning permission to install LED court lighting on its four upper courts.

 - Modern, efficient LED lights: directional lighting with minimal spillage

 - Ecological report: “Adverse effects upon protected and notable habitats are not considered likely”

 - LTA support: “This will help provide tennis to the local community all year round”

-Local residents and members of the public are invited to visit the QPTC clubhouse where sample photographs and graphic representations are now on display.
+Local residents and club members are invited to visit the QPTC clubhouse to see sample photographs and graphic representations on display.
 Saturday and Sunday mornings 10am-12midday are the recommended visiting hours.

 QPTC directors say: “We are proud of what the club has achieved since QPTC became a self-funding Community Interest Company two years ago.
 Our courts are used throughout the year by several hundred local people: children, students, parents and older players.
 We know that successful tennis clubs use year-round court lighting almost without exception, and we believe this initiative will allow us to take tennis to an even wider audience of people in the local area.

 “Tennis is good for you – for fitness, human contact and mental health.
 We believe that a vibrant tennis club in this corner of Queens Park benefits the neighbourhood.”

 “Significant advances in LED technology mean that modern court lighting systems are more efficient and more localised.
 These lights are super directional and the spillage levels are remarkably low.
 The lights will only be in operation when there is a confirmed booking for individual or group sessions.
 In accordance with local regulations, the court lighting will not operate after 10pm.”